nairkarthik02/shopify-fulfilment-operations/README.md

 ### Google Apps Script

 1. Open the Google Sheet and navigate to `Extensions` > `Apps Script`.
-2. Copy and paste your script into the Apps Script editor.
+2. The Sheet Already has the Script loaded
-3. Save the script with an appropriate name.
-4. Set up triggers for the functions as needed (e.g., to run daily).
+4. Set up triggers for the functions as needed and make changes wrt your needs.

 ### Link to The Google Sheet
 ![Shopify Operaions Backend](https://docs.google.com/spreadsheets/d/1r2AihqBnvVbjz-dJh-qg__sB2Qjy28VeWTo1kAH3Je4)